 Publ Date Publication Title Author(s) Author Contact Editted Abstract PMID 2010 Jan- Apr Hell J Nucl Med.
 Erdheim-Chester's disease as a differential diagnosis of "hot" kidneys on bone scintigraphy.
-Javadi H, Malek H, Neshandar Asli I, Mogharrabi M, Assadi M. Department of Nuclear Medicine, 5-Azar Hospital, Golestan University of Medical Science Gorgan, Iran. assadipoya@yahoo.com To the Editor: We read with interest a case of Erdheim-Chester disease (ECD) published in HJNM 2008; 10: 164-167 and we would like to present another case which differs from the above as having an unusual bone involvement and "hot" kidneys on bone scintigraphy.
+Javadi H, Malek H, Neshandar Asli I, Mogharrabi M, Assadi M. Department of Nuclear Medicine, 5-Azar Hospital, Golestan University of Medical Science Gorgan, Iran. assadipoya@yahoo.com .
+To the Editor: We read with interest a case of Erdheim-Chester disease (ECD) published in HJNM 2008; 10: 164-167 and we would like to present another case which differs from the above as having an unusual bone involvement and "hot" kidneys on bone scintigraphy.
 The patient was a 46 years old man admitted for evaluation of the pain that he had in his lower limbs for the last 3 years.
 He also had weakness, weight loss and diabetes insipidus.
 Physical examination revealed pitting edema of the lower limbs and some cutaneous xanthelasmata.
 Serum creatinine was normal.
 Sonography of the kidneys demonstrated increased renal size (145x67x28mm for left kidney and 140x66x24mm for right kidney) and some corticomedullary loss of image differentiation without evidence of obstructive calyceal dilatation.
 X-rays of both proximal and distal femora showed symmetric metaphyseal and diaphyseal involvement of lesions including mixed osteosclerosis and lytic areas.
 Bone scintigraphy with technetium-99m-methylene diphosphonate ((99m)Tc-MDP) revealed multiple bone involvement.
 Sites of symmetrical increased radionuclide uptake included humeri, scapulae, radii, femori, tibiae, tarsal and metatarsal bones.
 Right iliac bone also showed focal hyperactivity.
 The skull and the vertebral column were intact.
-Furthermore, both kidneys from right femoral lateral epicondyle showed fibro-collagenous and fatty tissue infiltrated by clusters of foamy histocytes with central vesicular nuclear and abundant vacuolated cytoplasm.
+Furthermore, both kidneys demonstrated markedly increased radionuclide uptake.
+The patient had not taken any nephrotoxic drugs before or during our examination.
+Bone biopsy from right femoral lateral epicondyle showed fibro-collagenous and fatty tissue infiltrated by clusters of foamy histocytes with central vesicular nuclear and abundant vacuolated cytoplasm.
 Some touton-shape giant cells were noted.
 There was also small aggregation of histiocytic like cells with eosinophillic cytoplasm and ovaloid nuclei.
 Renal biopsy demonstrated similar parenchymal infiltration.
 These pathologic findings supported the diagnosis of ECD.
-Our case demonstrated bilaterally marked renal radionuclide uptake resulting from bilateral renal parenchymal uptake of the bone imaging agent, althouth nephromegaly and "hairy kidney" appearance on an abdominal CT have been reported.
-Thus ECD should be considere 20411179 2010 Apr 20 Eur J Echocardiogr Multimodality imaging showing complete cardiovascular involvement by Erdheim-Chester disease.
+Our case demonstrated bilaterally marked renal radionuclide uptake resulting from bilateral renal parenchymal involv 20411179 2010 Apr 20 Eur J Echocardiogr Multimodality imaging showing complete cardiovascular involvement by Erdheim-Chester disease.
 Alharthi MS, Calleja A, Panse P, Appleton C, Jaroszewski DE, Tazelaar HD, Mookadam F. Cardiovascular Division, Internal Medicine Department, Mayo Clinic Arizona, Scottsdale, AZ, USA.
 Erdheim-Chester disease (ECD) is a multisystem non-Langerhans form of cell histiocytosis.
 Histiocytic infiltration leads to xanthogranulomatous infiltrates of multiple organ systems.
 Erdheim-Chester disease was first reported in1930, only 320 cases reported in the literature.
 Cardiac involvement in ECD carries worst prognosis beside the central nervous system.
 We report the first case with pancardiac involvement diagnosed with multimodality imaging.
 20406735